satish-pati/GPU_SIMULATOR/README.md

 ### **Meeting 5 (8-March-2025)**
 - **Members**: Satish,Niharika
 - **Decisions**:
-  -Branch Instruction Implementation with CID specification.
+  - Branch Instruction Implementation with CID specification.
-  -Implementation fo Global PC and  local PC for cores and handle takeup correct Instructions across all Cores.
+  - Implementation fo Global PC and  local PC for cores and handle takeup correct Instructions across all Cores.
-  -Implementation of shared data & Instruction memory as per Phase 2 requirements.
+  - Implementation of shared data & Instruction memory as per Phase 2 requirements.
-  -Implemented user-configurable instruction latencies for arithmetic Instructions.
+  - Implemented user-configurable instruction latencies for arithmetic Instructions.
-  -Assembly code Implementation for for loop execution as specified.
+  - Assembly code Implementation for for loop execution as specified.
 - **Tasks**:
      ###  Satish:
   - Implementation of Hazards detection with data forwarding.
   - Implemented user-configurable instruction latencies for arithmetic Instructions.
   - Implementation fo Global PC and  local PC for cores and handle takeup correct Instructions across all Cores.
       ### Niharika:
-  - Branch Instruction Implementation with CID specification
+  - Implement Branch Instruction Implementation with CID specification
   - Implementation of shared data & Instruction memory as per Phase 2 requirements.
   - Debugging and fixing of errors.